PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 i2p.streaming.profile         | Bandwidth usage profile.
 1 - bulk(high), 2- interactive(low). (default: 1)
-i2p.streaming.maxConcurrentStreams  | Total limit for streams at the time. (default: 2048) i2p.streaming.maxWindowSize   | Max window size for streams (default: 512) i2cp.leaseSetType             | Type of LeaseSet to be sent.
-1, 3 or 5. (default: 3)
-i2cp.leaseSetEncType          | Comma separated encryption types to be used in LeaseSet type 3 or 5. (default: 0,4) i2cp.leaseSetPrivKey          | Decryption key for encrypted LeaseSet in base64.
+i2p.streaming.maxConcurrentStreams  | Total limit for streams at the time. (default: 2048) i2p.streaming.maxWindowSize   | Max window size for streams (default: 512) i2p.streaming.dontSign        | Don't include signature when required.
+Enable only if other side doesn't verify signatures (default: false) i2cp.leaseSetType             | Type of LeaseSet to be sent.
+1, 3 or 5. (default: 3) i2cp.leaseSetEncType          | Comma separated encryption types to be used in LeaseSet type 3 or 5. (default: 0,4) i2cp.leaseSetPrivKey          | Decryption key for encrypted LeaseSet in base64.
 PSK or private DH